MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 by block because the *blocksize* option was set, there is a reconnection to the broker everytime a post is to be sent.

 remoteUrl <url>
 ---------------

-Specification of a remote resource to either query with a poll or deliver to with a Sarracenia.transfer protocol.
-See the `POLLING <../Explanation/CommandlineGuide.html#POLLING>`_ in the Command Line Guide.
+Specification of a remote resource to deliver to in a sender.

 rename <path>
 -------------